ynishimuraLv/corgias/README.md

 ## Usage

-CORGIAS provides three subcommand. `profiling` calculate values necessary for evaluating correlation of all ortholog pairs.
-Two our new profiling methods, Ancestral steate adjustment (ASA) and Simultaneous Evolutionary Test (SEV) requre the ancestral state of orthologs and `asr` prepared them. `stat` performs statistical tests using values calculated by `profiling`.
+CORGIAS provides three subcommand.
+1. **`profiling`** calculate values necessary for evaluating correlation of all ortholog pairs.
+Two our new profiling methods.
+2. **`asr`** performs ancestral state of ortholog presence/absence for Ancestral steate adjustment (ASA) and Simultaneous Evolutionary Test (SEV).
+3. **`stat`** performs statistical tests using values calculated by `profiling`.

 ### Ancestral state construction (ASR)

-Subcommand `asr` needs a rooted species tree in newick format and ortholog table in csv or csv-like format (separator can be sepcified with -s/--separator option).
-This is just a wrapper conductiong `pastml` parallely.
+`asr` reuqires a rooted species tree in Newick format and an ortholog table in CSV or CSV-like format (separator can be sepcified with `-s/--separator` option).
+This subcommand acts as a wrapper for running  `pastml` in parallel.

 ```
 $corgias asr -h